aworkshop/c/src/13/README.md

 The `make` scans the targets and their dependencies.
 It is efficient, in that it will skip building targets if its dependencies did not change.
+It compares the timestamp of the files for that.
 If one file was edited, it will only build the target(s) that depend on it directly or indirectly.